-From the date the Squadron moved In they flew regular patrols, sometimes five a day but did not encounter the enemy until 27th July when Flight Lieutenant Boyd and Pilot Officer Storrar sighted a dogfight of the Needles and joined in, Storrar shot down an Bf 109 but Boyd was not so lucky, he was chased out to sea by 109's to the French coast.
+Despite a relatively quiet few days, the action kicked off on the 27th July when Flight Lieutenant Boyd and Pilot Officer Storrar sighted a dogfight of the Needles and joined in the melee.
+Storrar shot down a Bf 109 but Boyd was not so lucky, he was chased out to sea by 109's to the French coast.
 Eventually they broke off the combat and Boyd managed to get back to Westhampnett after two hours flying.